 Here we will explore budget-friendly options for each of the three main lawn fertilizer forms including organic, synthetic, and liquid.

-Purely Organic is a budget-friendly, organic fertilizer that is designed to be used on all types of grass from all geographical locations of the United States.
+Purely Organic is a budget-friendly, organic fertilizer that is designed to be used on all types of grass from all geographical locations in the United States.
 Its purely plant-based formula is created using a rich blend of grains and soy to provide the desired amount of nutrition to your lawn without the adverse effects of other organic fertilizers, such as manure, which can leave a smelly odor behind for days and sometimes even weeks.

 The 10-0-2 NPK ratio of this fertilizer will provide your lawn with a healthy level of nitrogen to promote healthy grass growth and a lush, green color without the risk of burning.
 Its healthy potassium level will also work to promote a strong root system and the thickness of your turf.